sysrich/rootco.de-web/_posts/2020-02-10-regular-releases-are-wrong.md

 * *Leap* is what is known as a a **Regular Release**, in that it does have specific versions (e.g..
 15.0, 15.1, 15.2) released in a regular cadence.
 In Leap's case, this is annually.
 Leap is a variation of the Regular Release known as an **LTS Release** because each of those 'minor versions' (X.1, .2, .3) are intended to include only minor changes, with a major new version (e.g..
 16.0) expected only every few years.

 It's a [long documented fact](https://rootco.de/2016-03-28-why-use-tumbleweed/) that I am a big proponent of Rolling Releases and use them as my main operating system for Work & Play on my Desktops/Laptops.
-However in the 4 years since writing that last blog post I always a number of Leap machines in my life, mostly running as servers.
+However in the 4 years since writing that last blog post I always had a number of Leap machines in my life, mostly running as servers.

 As of today, my last Leap machine is no more, and I do not foresee ever going back to Leap or any Linux distribution like it.